A family tradition that Kelly makes every New Years Day for good luck. The recipe is mildly spicy and makes a full bowl for approximately 6 people.

 Put enough water in a stock pot to cover the peas by a little more than 1″.
 Bring to a true boil.
-Add the peas to the water (add warm water if necessary to get proper coverage) and let come back to a boil, then immediately reduce heat to a simmer for 10-15 minutes.
+Add the peas to the water (add warm water if necessary to get proper 1″ coverage) and let come back to a boil, then immediately reduce heat to a simmer for 10-15 minutes.
 The peas should be mostly tender when done with this part of the process.
 If not, turn heat off and let sit for 20-30 min before proceeding.

 Do not add salt to the water before or during this part of the process, because it will prevent the peas from getting tender.

 Drain water from the pot (can pour though a colander).
-Put the peas back in the pot and add chicken broth, water, Rotel tomatoes and dry seasonings per the amounts listed above.
+Put the peas back in the pot and add chicken broth, water, Rotel tomatoes and dry seasonings, per the amounts listed above.
 Bring to a slow boil for 5 minutes.
-Meanwhile, fry bacon strips until crispy, remove and let cool.
+Meanwhile, fry bacon strips until crispy, remove from pan and let cool to room temperature.

-During the final hours of cooking, you may need to add more chicken broth or water if more liquid is needed due to evaporation.
-If you want to make it more spicy, you can add 1 small fresh chopped jalapeno and/or a small can of green chilies.
+During the final hours of cooking, you may need to add more chicken broth and/or water, if more liquid is needed due to evaporation.
+If you want to make it more spicy, you can add 1 finely chopped jalapeno and/or a small can of green chilies.
 Remember that the Creole Seasoning has red pepper in it and the Rotel has some kick to it.
 Also taste for possible needed additional salt and pepper.